What Is A MacGuffin? Definition & Examples

-Definition: A MacGuffin is a plot device used in storytelling, often taking the form of an object, goal, or other element that serves to drive the narrative forward.
-It is typically desired by the characters, but its specific nature may be vague or unimportant.
+A ‘MacGuffin’ is a plot device used in storytelling.
+It often takes the form of an object, goal, or other element that drives the narrative forward.
+The characters typically desire it, but its specific nature may be vague or unimportant.

 The term “MacGuffin” was coined by filmmaker Alfred Hitchcock to describe a plot device that serves as a driving force for the characters in a story but may not have much significance beyond that.

 Though some films do not rely on MacGuffins to set things in motion, they are a good idea if you struggle with pacing.
-MacGuffins are effective ways to keep you on track, build mystery, and help tie your movie together as you.
+MacGuffins effectively keep you on track, build mystery, and help tie your movie together.

-In this article, we will define MacGuffins in more detail, give some examples to help clear things up, and go over the strengths and weaknesses of this plot device.
+In this article, we will define MacGuffins in more detail, provide some examples to clarify things, and discuss the strengths and weaknesses of this plot device.

 Examples

-One of the clearest examples of a MacGuffin would be the suitcase in Pulp Fiction.
-The suitcase motivates the action, it is pursued throughout the film, but the contents remain unknown.
+One of the clearest examples of a MacGuffin is the Pulp Fiction suitcase.
+The suitcase motivates the action; it is pursued throughout the film, but the contents remain unknown.

-The great part of this example is that it illustrates how it is entirely possible to have an object serve only as a plot device to move characters from point A to point B. It motivates conversations and actions, though the suitcase itself and what’s inside are largely irrelevant.
+The great part of this example is that it illustrates how it is possible for an object to serve only as a plot device to move characters from point A to point B. The suitcase motivates conversations and actions, though the suitcase itself and what’s inside are largely irrelevant.

 Another popular example of a MacGuffin is Rosebud in the film Citizen Kane.
-Similar to the suitcase, Rosebud is a mystery throughout the movie and is the tool used to transport us between scenes.
+Like the suitcase, Rosebud is a mystery throughout the movie and is used to transport us between scenes.

 Whereas the suitcase never has its contents revealed, Citizen Kane does reveal Rosebud’s meaning.
-Therefore MacGuffins don’t have to exist solely as a plot device.
+Therefore, MacGuffins don’t have to exist solely as plot devices.
 They can hold significance outside of that, though their primary strength is as the catalyst for which actions take place.

-A third and final example of a popular MacGuffin are the plans for the Death Star in Star Wars.
-Found by Luke in R2-D2, these plans are what motivate his trip across the galaxy, though we barely are told what the plans are.
+A third and final example of a popular MacGuffin is the plans for the Death Star in Star Wars.
+Luke found these plans in R2-D2, and they motivated his trip across the galaxy, though we are barely told what they are.

 Plans, files, and documents of any sort are common MacGuffins.
-For most films, describing these things in detail would be an unnecessary exposition and dialogue.
-It is much more effective to show something’s importance than tell it to us, even if it means the audience may never understand the object fully.
+Describing these things in detail would be unnecessary exposition and dialogue for most films.
+It is much more effective to show something’s importance than to tell us, even if the audience may never fully understand the object.

 Strengths and weaknesses of using MacGuffins